 If you find yourself a little uneasy about the prospect of buying the proper gift, don’t fret.
-A recent Accountemps survey sheds light on several questions: Is it proper for supervisors to give their staff holiday gifts (63 percent say yes), is it OK for workers to give their bosses gifts (58 percent said yes), and what kinds of gifts aren't appropriate (more on that later).
+An Accountemps survey sheds light on several questions: Is it proper for supervisors to give their staff holiday gifts (63 percent say yes), is it OK for workers to give their bosses gifts (58 percent said yes), and what kinds of gifts aren't appropriate (more on that later).

 How do you come up with ideas of what to give?
 These eight tips will help make holiday gift-giving as easy as enjoying the cookies, cakes and other assorted treats that come your way this time of year.